Il-konvinzjoni tad-dnub fit-tliet dispensazzjonijiet

 L-ispirtu fil-bniedem miet u l-bniedem sar ruħ ħajja, who had knowledge of good and evil.

-We read about the relationship between God and Able, Enoch, Noah, Abraham, Iżakk, Ġakobb, Joseph, eċċ.
+We read about the relationship between God and Abel, Enoch, Noah, Abraham, Iżakk, Ġakobb, Joseph, eċċ.

 They all walked with God after His will, while God had not given them His law yet.
 But they listened to His words and believed His words and walked in ubbidjenza to His words.

-Madankollu, we also read about Cain, Esaw, Ulied Alla, il-poplu, who lived in Noah’s age, the inhabitants of Sodoma u Gomorra, eċċ.
+Madankollu, we also read about Cain, Esaw, Ulied Alla, the people that lived in the time of Noah’, the inhabitants of Sodoma u Gomorra, eċċ.
 They all lived their own lives after the will, xewqat, and desires of their flesh in disobedience to God’s words.

 Alla ta l-liġi Tiegħu

-We read about God’s people, who lived in Egypt under the oppression of Pharaoh for 400 snin, and how God saved them.
-God heard their cry and chose Moses, as His representative to redeem His people out of Egypt and from the oppression of Pharaoh.
+We read about God’s people that lived in Egypt under the oppression of Pharaoh for 400 years and how God saved them.
+God heard their cry and chose Moses as His representative to redeem His people out of Egypt and from the oppression of Pharaoh.

 They were defiled and that’s why it was time, that God’s people would be cleansed from all unrighteousness and put off their old life.

-The only way to do that was to iġeddu moħħhom with God’s will because the mind determined their actions.
-Permezz tal- Law of righteousness and life, Alla għarraf ir-rieda tiegħu lill-poplu Tiegħu, and sin was revealed.
+The only way to do that was to renew their mind with God’s will because the mind determined their actions.
+Permezz tal- Law of righteousness and life, God made His will known to His people and sin was revealed.

 The law represented not only God’s will but also God’s nature, tjieba, u qdusija.

-The holy law of God brought light in the darkness and gave life to those, who would submit themselves to the Law (rieda ta’ Alla) and obey the Law.
+The holy law of God brought light in the darkness and gave life to those that would submit to the Law (rieda ta’ Alla) and obey the Law.

-The law revealed the truth and exposed every sin, that would lead to death.
+The law revealed the truth and exposed every sin that leads to death.
 Because God didn’t want anyone of His people to perish.
-By keeping the law and all the regulations, that belonged to the law, His people would be blessed, salvat, and have life.
-But every person, who was part of His people, had a choice to obey the law of God or not.
+By keeping the law and all the precepts and ordinances that belonged to the law, His people would be blessed, salvat, and have life.
+But every person that belonged to His people had a choice to obey the law of God or not.

 The conviction of sin by the law

-But as soon as the law appeared and was being read, sin was revealed and convicted man of sin.
-Without the law of God, there was no awareness of sin.
+But as soon as the law of Moses appeared and was read, sin was revealed and convicted man of sin.
+Without the law of Moses that came from God and represented His will, there was no awareness of sin.

 The conviction of sin in the dispensation of Jesus Christ